IVPN Review: Quick Expert Summary

 - And more …

-I really like IVPN, but there are some things that keep it from being a top VPN — it doesn’t unblock popular streaming sites like Netflix, BBC iPlayer, and Amazon Prime, it doesn’t consistently bypass VPN blocks in restrictive countries, and it’s pretty expensive.
+I really like IVPN, but there are some things that keep it from being one of the best VPNs in 2023 — it doesn’t work with popular streaming sites like Netflix, BBC iPlayer, and Amazon Prime, it doesn’t consistently bypass VPN blocks in restrictive countries, and it’s pretty expensive.

-IVPN allows 7 simultaneous connections with 1 account, has a 2-tier subscription model with weekly, monthly, and yearly plans, and comes with a 30-day money-back guarantee.
+IVPN allows up to 7 simultaneous connections with 1 account, has a 2-tier subscription model with weekly, monthly, and yearly plans, and comes with a 30-day money-back guarantee.

 IVPN Full Review